binchoi/dsa-blog/docs/source/index.rst

 I record my journey of learning Data Structures and Algorithms (DSA) by posting in this blog.
 My primary method of exploring DSA is through problem-solving.

+**2023/02/16**: I have been solving problems regularly but have not been able to post on this blog as of late!
+See `here <https://github.com/binchoi/study/tree/master/python/05-top-leet-questions>`_ to check out some of the questions and my solutions.

 .. toctree::
    :maxdepth: 1
    :caption: daily exercises